-By identifying communities most at risk to the effects of seal level rise, governments can actively plan for the effects of climate change through spatial modelling and data availability.
-The Pacific Islands of Tonga, Samoa, Papua New Guinea and Vanuatu all lacked elevation data with the required resolution to perform small scale coastal risk analysis to identify key communities at risk from sea level rise.
-This program provided a number of data products derived from high resolution LiDAR data including 1m resolution Digital Elevation Models and Digital Surface Models as well as the raw LiDAR point cloud data.
-Through the availability and use of this data inundation modelling was performed.
+By identifying communities most at risk of sea level rise, governments can actively plan for the effects of climate change through spatial modelling and data availability.
+The Pacific Islands of Tonga, Samoa, Papua New Guinea and Vanuatu all lacked elevation data with the required resolution to perform small scale coastal risk analysis to identify key communities at risk of sea level rise.
+This program provided a number of data products derived from high resolution LiDAR data including 1m resolution Digital Elevation Models and Digital Surface Models, as well as the raw LiDAR point cloud data.
+Through the availability and use of this data, inundation modelling was performed.
 Inundation models were provided for Highest Astronomical Tide, one in ten year storm and one in 100 year storm scenarios for 2030, 2055 and 2090.
 The information used for the modelling was provided through the Pacific Climate Change Science Program and the Australian Bureau of Meteorology.
 Each attendee received comprehensive training documentation for the courses they attended, allowing attendees to continue the learning process after the training had been completed.
-This approach was complimented by NGIS providing two months support to each attendee after the training, empowering them during their initial use of the data.
+This approach was complemented by NGIS providing two months' support to each attendee after the training, empowering them during their initial use of the data.
 “Having already developed GIS courses for its customers, NGIS was able to tailor those courses for this project and deliver a very high quality training product,” said Quadros.

 Quotes from Pacific Islands training Attendees: